Wingstop Hawaiian Sauce Recipe

 How to Make Wingstop Hawaiian Sauce Recipe

-In a saucepan, combine the pineapple juice, brown sugar, soy sauce, ketchup, rice vinegar, ginger powder, and garlic powder.
-Stir well.
+In a saucepan, add pineapple juice, brown sugar, ketchup, soy sauce, rice vinegar, garlic powder, and onion powder.
+Whisk everything until well combined.

 Recipe Card